PiDelport/SA-COVID-19-projections/README.md

 # South Africa COVID-19 data and projections

-This is my attempt to analyse public data about the [2020 coronavirus pandemic in South Africa] in order to answer two questions:
+This analysis of public data about the [2020 coronavirus pandemic in South Africa] tries to answer two questions:

 [2020 coronavirus pandemic in South Africa]: https://en.wikipedia.org/wiki/2020_coronavirus_pandemic_in_South_Africa

-1. Where are we?
-Is it getting worse or better right now?
-Can we see light at the end of the tunnel yet?
+1. Where are we now?
+Is the infection slowing down?
+Are our efforts working?

-2. What does the future look like?
+2. What's ahead?
+When will the infection peak, and when might it be over?

 > ℹ️ **Note:** You can click on charts below to see bigger interactive versions on Google Sheets,
 > along with the underlying data and calculations.

-## Where are we?
+## Where are we now?

-Infections will roughly follow a [logistic growth curve]: we can try to determine where we are relative to the curve's inflection point (or midpoint).
+We can expect that infections will roughly follow a [logistic growth curve], so we can try to visualise where we are relative to that curve's inflection point, or midpoint.

 [logistic growth curve]: https://calculus.subwiki.org/wiki/Logistic_function

 ### Growth factor